Robert Carter Jr. (gridiron football)

-Robert Carter Jr. (born February 16, 2003) is an American professional football defensive back for the BC Lions of the Canadian Football League (CFL).
+Robert Carter Jr. (born February 16, 2003) is an American professional football cornerback for the BC Lions of the Canadian Football League (CFL).
 He played college football for the Virginia-Wise Cavaliers before transferring to the Robert Morris Colonials after two years.
+He has also played for the BC Lions of the Canadian Football League (CFL).

 College career

-In two years with the UVA Wise Cavaliers, Carter played 22 games, making 77 tackles, and returning kicks, including a career best 96 yard return against Emory & Henry.
+In two years with the UVA Wise Cavaliers, Carter Jr. played 22 games, making 77 tackles, and returning kicks, including a career best 96-yard return against Emory & Henry.

-In the 2023 season, Carter played 10 games for the Robert Morris Colonials, making 22 tackles, including 17 solo tackles.
-He also returned 12 kickoffs for 293 yards with his longest return being 44 yards.
-In 2024, Carter played 12 games, making 44 tackles, including 28 solo tackles.
-That year he ran back 10 kickoffs, including a 92 yard return for a touchdown against Central Connecticut.
+In the 2023 season, Carter Jr. played 10 games for the Robert Morris Colonials, making 22 tackles, including 17 solo tackles.
+He also returned 12 kickoffs for 293 yards, with his longest return being 44 yards.
+In 2024, Carter Jr. played 12 games, making 44 tackles, including 28 solo tackles.
+That year he ran back 10 kickoffs, including a 92-yard return for a touchdown against Central Connecticut.
 That return led to him being named NEC Player of the Week.

-Carter also made 4 interceptions for the Colonials in 2024, including one off Utah State quarterback Bryson Barnes in which he leapt up in and caught the ball with his right hand bringing it into his body while doing a 360 degree spin in the air before landing on the ground, which drew comparisons to Odell Beckham Jr.
+Carter Jr. also made 4 interceptions for the Colonials in 2024, including one off Utah State quarterback Bryson Barnes in which he leapt up and caught the ball with his right hand, bringing it into his body while doing a 360 degree spin in the air before landing on the ground, which drew comparisons to Odell Beckham Jr.